M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 What is a closure, and how/why would you use one?

 Whats a typical use case for anonymous functions?

+Difference between: function Person(){}, var person = Person(), and var person = new Person()?

+Whats the difference between .call and .apply?

+Explain Function.prototype.bind.

+Whats the difference between feature detection, feature inference, and using the User Agent string?

+Explain AJAX in as much detail as possible.

+Have you ever used JavaScript templating?

+If so, what libraries have you used?

+Explain "hoisting".
 ==============================

 What does CORS stand for and what issue does it address?